 "These a-------.
 They always get away," Zimmerman said on a 911 call.

-A neighbor said there had been several break-ins in the neighborhood in the past year, including one three doors away in which burglars took a TV and laptops.
+A neighbor said there had been several break-ins in the community in the past year, including one in which burglars took a TV and laptops.

 A dispatcher told Zimmerman to stay in his sport utility vehicle and that an officer would be there momentarily.
 Zimmerman, for unknown reasons, got out.

 Zimmerman told police he lost sight of the teenager and was walking back to his sport utility vehicle when he was attacked.
 He and Martin fought, according to witnesses.
 Zimmerman said Martin punched him in the nose and slammed his head against the ground.

 At some point, Zimmerman pulled a gun and shot Martin.
 Zimmerman told police he acted in self-defense.

 Police said Zimmerman was bleeding from his nose and the back of his head.
 He told police he had yelled out for help before he shot Martin.